molecuel/gridfs-uploader/Readme.md

 [![NPM version](https://badge.fury.io/js/gridfs-uploader@2x.png)](http://badge.fury.io/js/gridfs-uploader)

+CAUTION!!!! getFileStream syntax change to be able to check the existence of the file before!!!!

 # gridfs-uploader + fulltext extraction

 Easily add new files to mongos gridfs.
 Special feature is to check for uniqueness while uploading the file.